BBj-Plugins/BBjImageManager/README.md

-- Popup menu won`t be shown on the **add** button and on the big button on the left
+- Popup menu won`t be shown on the **add** button and on the big button on the left.
 - The **save** option is disabled if the button does not contain an image.
 - The **open** option is disabled if the button does contain an image.
-- The save dialog will also remember your last location
+- The save dialog will also remember your last location.
 - The save dialog can only save in png and jpg.
 - The dialog can also be closed with the **esc** key.